Your cart

 No one has time for a leaking diaper.
 Whether it’s that special outfit auntie-with-no-kids thought was the perfect birthday gift, or you just want to watch that brain rotting show without interruption during nap time, we hear you.

 At Parasol, tackling diaper leaks is our business, literally.
 Often times leaks are caused by the design and construction of the diaper.
 We track and monitor every leakage complaint; if it pertains to the manufacturing method, we are on it.
 Our grade A materials are hand selected and exceed the highest standards in baby protection.
-Don’t take our word for it, discover the results of the third-party independent testing on Parasol diapers here.
+Don’t take our word for it, discover the results of third-party independent testing on Parasol diapers here .

-The perfect diaper is our dream, and we can geek out all day long over seals, cuffs, and materials, but we know you have things, ahem, cute baby bottoms to get to.
+The perfect diaper is our dream, and we can geek out all day long over seals, cuffs, and materials, but we know you have things (ahem, cute baby bottoms) to get to.
 So, here’s what you need to know.

 Premature Leakage vs. Leakages After Longer Use Time

 We classify any leakage that happens before the diaper reaches total absorbent capacity as a premature leakage.
 Leaks within the first couple of hours worn are 100% a case of premature leakage.
 The worst, am I right?
-This is a problem for us too because it means that the full capacity of the diaper was not enjoyed, which not only translates to design waste.

 Finding the Perfect Fit: The Tall & Slim vs. Short & Chubby Dilemma